Interactions of Grid-Forming Power Converters and Synchronous Machines: Network Case Study

-where $t_0>0$ is the time when the disturbance is applied to the system, and $T>0$ is the RoCoF calculation window.
+where $t_0>0$ is the time when the disturbance is applied to the system, and $T>0$ is the RoCoF calculation window \cite{milano_foundations_2018,poolla_placement_2018}.
+See Figure \ref{fig:metrics} for visual representation of the metrics described by \eqref{fmetrics}.
 In this work, we use $T=250 \mathrm{ms}$, which is in line with values suggested for protection schemes (see \cite[Table 1]{entsoefreq_2018}).
-Dividing the metrics \eqref{fmetrics} by the size of the magnitude of the disturbance results in a measure of the systems disturbance amplification.
+Dividing the metrics \eqref{fmetrics} by the size of the magnitude of the disturbance results in a measure of the system disturbance amplification.